MattieBelt/mattie-strapi-bundle/docs/content/en/quick-start.md

 Everything is correctly setup!
 Let's start the Strapi application with `yarn develop` or `npm run develop` and create the first _Post_ entry.
 After the server has started go to the admin panel (http://localhost:1337/admin) and navigate to _Content Manager > COLLECTION TYPES > Post_ and click on _+ Create new Entry_.
 Now create your first _Post_ and hit _Save_ and _Publish_ to index this entry into your Algolia application.

+**Note:** If your content has already been published before, make shure that you click _Unpublish_ before and then _Publish_ again.
+At this moment the plugin won't recognize the already published contend.

 <img src="/usage/search-with-algolia/create-post-entry.png" alt="Create first Post entry" />

 Now the entry is saved, check your Algolia application if it has been indexed successfully, in the Algolia dashboard you should see something similar as the image below.